The Titan (Fisher Towers): Description

-Titan Tower, also known as The Titan, is the largest of the Fisher Towers near Moab and Castle Valley, Utah.
+The Titan is located 17 mi northeast of Moab, Utah, in the Fisher Towers, on land administered by the Bureau of Land Management.
+It is the largest of the Fisher Towers which are near Castle Valley.
+The Titan is the steepest peak in the United States.
 It has also been attributed to be the largest, free-standing, natural tower in the United States.
 The tower contains the Finger of Fate Route, first climbed in 1962, which is recognized in the historic climbing text Fifty Classic Climbs of North America and considered a classic around the world.
+Topographic relief is significant as the summit rises 900. ft above the tower's base.
+Precipitation runoff from the tower drains to Onion Creek which empties into the Colorado River, approximately three miles to the west.
+Access is via Fisher Towers Road from Route 128 and hiking the Fisher Towers Trail.
+The Titan should not be confused with Titan Tower which is 0.8 mile to the east.